hahayonghuming/JianyuSu.github.io/_posts/Thoughts about 2021.md

 Look backed at 2021, I am surprised by how my 2021 was unfolded.
 "Sweet bitter" (not bitter sweet) best summarizes my experiences.
-That is, I managed to see some positive things among a series of unfortunate things.
+That is, I managed to see some positive things among a series of the unfortunate.

 The first and the most important keyword of the year is "racism".
 I have gone through several incidents of racism since I went to U.S. in 2015.
 But none of them shook my belief that "All men are created equal" than the incident where a black colleague recklessly attacked asian scholars and labelled us as "over-represented in the academia".
 BLM was just fueled by the tradgic death of George Floyd and of course everyone in the department turned a blind eye on this incident, including the leadership in the department at University of Virginia.
 Initially, I was too innocent to believe that academia is equal for everyone as reseachers, regardless of their color, are only judged by the quality of research.
-And I was later staggered by the reality.
+And I found myself staggered by the reality later.
 Some black sholars claimed that "It is more difficult for a black scholar to succee in academia" and blah blah.
+And I have a few suggestions for these people: stop whining, and do not live in a cave.
+Check out the news like a white professor fake her black identity to get tenure.
+Or even utilize google scholar to search your asian collegues and see how many top journal papers they need to just be your collegue and if they are "over-represented" because of their color.

-I would advise all those people stop whining, and do not live in a cave.
-Check the news like a white professor fake her black identity to get tenure.
-Go to google scholar to search your asian collegues and see how many top journal papers they need to just be your collegue.
+The second keyword is "Division".
+The United states is staggering divided as the conflicts between republicans and democrates excerbate.
+Most importantly, none of them represent the interests of Asian, leaving us the victim no matter which party wins.
+Democrates, in the disguise of "equity", rank people by the order: white, black, other, asian.
+They care too much about "political right" than doing really helpful things.
+They promote equity in housing.
+Look at the housing price and tent city in Cali.
+They advocate equal opportunity for education.
+Check out the Affirmative actions bill in Cali.
+It seems to me democrates mistook "privilege" and "equity".
+Republican of course does not appeal to me at all.
+They downplay the pandemic and overlook common sense, let alone science.
+To name a few, many senates believe in some mind-boggling Qanon conspiracy (intentionally or not).
+The voting machine is rigged by hugo chavez.
+JFK jr is alive and he is returning to Dallas.